MySatKit/MySatKit-Instructions/README.md

 ---

-📵 Unfortunately, Google Documents are displayed incorrectly when using mobile devices, especially without the official application installed.
+📵 Unfortunately, Google Documents are displayed incorrectly on mobile devices, especially without the official application.

-Solution:
+Solutions:
-- use a PC (recommended);
+- open the instructions on the PC (recommended);
 - download the official Google Docs mobile application;
 - download the necessary pages of the guide in PDF format and read them as files.